mgechev/blog.mgechev.com/_drafts/scalable-angular2-application-architecture.md

 The BERT protocol is essential for efficient p2p communication, especially when transferring binary data, such as images or any other which textual representation is generally redundant and inefficient.

-Given all these services that we need to communicate with, RxJS seems like a perfect fit for organization of all the asynchronous events that our application needs to handle.
-We can multiplex several data streams over the same communication channel using hot-observers and declaratively filter, transform, process them.
+Given all the services we need to communicate with, RxJS seems like a perfect fit for organization of all the asynchronous events that the application needs to handle.
+We can multiplex several data streams over the same communication channel using hot-observers and declaratively filter, transform, process them, etc.

 ### Predictable State Management

 In the above scenario there are multiple sources of mutation.
 The user is the most obvious one, the push notifications that we will get from the real-time services is another and the other peers we communicate with using WebRTC are a third source.
-Having a predictable state management is quite essential.
+Having a predictable state management is quite essential in order to not each a point where we have different versions of the store, containing different data.

 There are many patterns which help us achieve predictable state management.
 Currently the most popular one is [redux](http://redux.js.org/).
+In order to have type safety and good tooling we bet on TypeScript.

-Although some may argue that empowering purely functional language will make us reduce the side effects inside of our applications even further and enforce the predictable state management even further **our team will need to scale**.
+Some may argue that empowering purely functional language will help us reduce the side effects inside of the applications even further compared to an imperative language like TypeScript.
+I completely agree with this, and I am a big fan of Elm and ClojureScript myself.
+However, **our team needs to scale**.

-I am a big fan of the functional paradigm myself, however, with the current demand of software engineers on the market it is hard to find suitable specialists. we'd be limiting the circle even further if I set as requirements "experience in Elm and ClojureScript", for instance.
+Given the current demand of software engineers on the market it is hard to find suitable specialists.
+We'd be limiting the circle of possible candidates even further if I set the requirements "experience in Elm and ClojureScript".

 For us, the golden mean between purity and scalable team is redux with TypeScript.
 Redux helps us with the predictable state management and TypeScript helps us with type checking and easier refactoring.